 “Understood.
 What do you want me to look into first?”

 “To be honest, I don’t know.
 There are thousands of reports there, and even more in the repository.
 I only skimmed the most recent ones, but the site has been running for a couple of years and the database is a mess.
-First, we should get that organized a little more than none at all.”
+First, we should get that organized a little more than not at all.”

 “And after that?”